driusan/gob/CONTRIBUTING.md

 - only "solid" border-style works
 - missing border-right/left/top/bottom shorthand

-The auto claim isn't ctually true, it is somewhat implemented, but not according to the spec and they hasn't been tested.
+The auto claim isn't actually true, it is somewhat implemented, but not according to the spec and they hasn't been tested.

 The thin/medium/thick keywords should be trivial to add in RenderableDomElement.getCSSBox.